Learning Generalisable Omni-Scale Representations for Person Re-Identification: Omni-Scale Network for Person Re-ID

-Different from batch normalisation (BN), which normalises each sample using statistics computed over a mini-batch, IN performs normalisation on each sample using its own mean and standard deviation~\cite{ulyanov2017improved}.
+Different from batch normalisation (BN)~\cite{ioffe2015batch}, which normalises each sample using statistics computed over a mini-batch, IN performs normalisation on each sample using its own mean and standard deviation~\cite{ulyanov2017improved}.
 As such, IN allows the instance-specific style information to be effectively removed.
-Therefore inserting IN layers into a re-ID CNN has the potential to eliminate the image style differences caused by distinct environments, lighting conditions, camera setups, etc. in each dataset.
-However, it is unclear how to integrate a re-ID CNN with IN to maximise the gain, i.e. which layers to insert?
+Therefore inserting IN layers into a re-ID CNN has the potential of eliminating image style differences caused by distinct environments, lighting conditions, camera setups, etc. in each dataset.
+However, it is unclear how to integrate a re-ID CNN with IN to maximise the gain, e.g., which layers to insert?
 Inside or outside a residual block?

-\keypoint{Architecture Search Space} To answer the above questions, we propose to learn the optimal way of integrating OSNet with IN by neural architecture search (NAS).
-To that end, we define a novel search space $\Omega$ consisting of candidate omni-scale (OS) blocks in different IN incorporating designs.
-Specifically, besides the standard OS block (Fig.~\ref{fig:bottleneck}(b)), we design three other variants.
-Fig.~\ref{fig:search_space} illustrates our search space.
-Following~\cite{he2016identity}, we keep the residual learning module unchanged -- only adding IN after the residual.
-For clarity, we refer to Fig.~\ref{fig:search_space}(b-d) as OS+IN$_{\mathrm{in}}$ block, OS+IN$_{\mathrm{out}}$ block and OS+IN$_{\mathrm{in-out}}$ block, respectively.
+\keypoint{Architecture Search Space} We propose to learn the optimal way of integrating OSNet with IN by neural architecture search (NAS).
+To that end, we define a novel search space $\Omega$ consisting of candidate omni-scale (OS) blocks in different IN-incorporating designs.
+Specifically, besides the standard OS block (Fig.~\ref{fig:bottleneck}(b)), we design three other variants (see Fig.~\ref{fig:search_space} for an illustration of our search space).
+Following~\cite{he2016identity}, we keep the residual learning module unchanged, i.e.~only adding IN after the residual.
+For clarity, we refer to Fig.~\ref{fig:search_space}(b-d) as OS+IN$_{\mathrm{in}}$ block, OS+IN$_{\mathrm{out}}$ block, and OS+IN$_{\mathrm{in-out}}$ block, respectively.

 \keypoint{Formulation} In our NAS formulation, the output $\bm{y}$ of each OS layer is obtained as a weighted sum of operations in $\Omega$,